AlePalu/Paxos/README.md

 `NetworkInterface` is implemented by `LocalNetworkProcess`.
 All a process has to do in order to interact with the network is the following:

 ```
+String myIP = InetAddress.getLocalHost().getHostAddress();
-NetworkInterface myProcess = new LocalNetworkProcess(InetAddress.getLocalHost().getHostAddress(), 40000, processUUID);
+NetworkInterface myProcess = new LocalNetworkProcess(myIP, 40000, processUUID);
 Thread netThread = new Thread(myProcess);
 netThread.start();
 ```

 After this, all primitives offered by NetworkInterface can be accessed.
 LocalNetworkProcess will take care of the rest, giving to the consumer a nice abstraction of the network.

-When instantiated LocalNetworkProcess simply starts a thread handling both the inbound and outbound queues for the process, besides be responsable for the DISCOVER mechanism.
-All stuffs related to naming, communication facilities, failure detection are transparent to the consumer.
+`LocalNetworkProcess` simply starts a thread handling both the inbound and outbound queues for the process, besides be responsable for the DISCOVER mechanism.
+All stuffs related to naming, communication facilities, failure detection are transparent to the consumer and are a responsibility of the network infrastructure.

 ### The network infrastructure

-The network infrastructure is based on tree main classes:
+The network infrastructure is based on three main classes:
-* `ConnectionHandler`, listening on port 40000 and responsable to handle new connections coming from both internal and external process,
+* `ConnectionHandler`, listening on port 40000 and responsable to open new connections coming from both internal and external process,
-* `TrafficHandler`, which effectively routes the traffic between processes and apply some internal processing depending on the type of the message,
+* `TrafficHandler`, which effectively routes the traffic between processes and applies some processing required by the network stack to execute its internal functions,
 * `SocketRegistry`, which keeps track of all (process identifier - socket) associations as well as the name server socket and a list of remote node references.

+Upon these three classes, which are enought to guarantee a basic network infrastructure able to send and receive messages, the network offer some more functionalities:

 #### Name Service

-In order to work properly in LAN, a naming service must be present on the network.
+In order to properly work on LAN, a naming service must be present on the network.
 As known, when a new physical node connects for the first time to the network, it has no idea about the presence of other running machines.
 This translates to the practical impossibility to perform any remote communication.
 From here the need of a service able to keep track of the currently active nodes on network.
 The class `NamingRequestHandler` is responsable to handle all naming requests.
 When a `NAMINGREQUEST` message is processed by the name server, it replies back with the list of known running physical nodes.
 Each phyisical node is identified by its IP address, which obviously is unique in a LAN setting.
 New nodes subscribes to the naming service by means of a `NAMINGUPDATE` message.

 The nice fact is that the name server is totally equivalent to any other LocalNetworkProcess instance, than there is no need inside the network stack to special structures for it.
 When the name server is launched, it is simply attached to the local network infrastructure which starts forwarding the traffic to it.
 If the name service resides on a remote node, the network infrastructure forwards the traffic to the physical machine where it is running.
 As a result, there is no difference between a network infrasturcture which hosts the name server and one that not, the only difference is that the node hosting the name server has, as a consequence, a running thread more.